Jash-2000/Autonomous-Navigation-of-Self-Balancing-Segway/README.md

 Research Project under **[Dr. Puneeth Mishra](https://www.bits-pilani.ac.in/pilani/puneetmishra/Profile)**, under the domain of [**Industrial Instrumentation and Automation Control**](https://drive.google.com/file/d/1s5DQQBiqCRzZao_UDhHWK7q6NdQnE2wv/view?usp=sharing).

-The Project involves the **Desgin and Implementation of a precise Control model** for a **2-wheeled Segway Robot** for implementing a **parametized self-balancing robot**.
+The Project involves the **Desgin and Implementation of a precise Control model** for a **2-wheeled Segway Robot** for implementing a **parametized( give and input as distance, speed or even a function of angular dip as present in new segways) self-balancing robot**.
 Additionally, the robot can also plan its path and **navigate autonomously**. **Constraints on the physical model** were modelled precisley keeping into account the frictional and electrical resistances.
 Finally, various high speed and precise **Soft Computing techniques** were deployed for tuning the controllers and planning path.

+**The Project was done in 2 phases, the Presentation for Phase 1 can be found [here](https://docs.google.com/presentation/d/1ksmdR5DNKdCcXbnUg9fruMfYAnvMTaGtsh33f6NXTIc/edit#slide=id.gcc9c102ac7_0_0) and the Report for Phase 1 can be found [here](https://docs.google.com/document/d/1I3v9-CtLqWZXrXXcUxuTgMAddK_5AzI-V6CtLki1vE0/edit#).
+Phase 2 report in under development but I have updated the scripts.**

 The project's Tech Stack Inolved the following:
  * **Path Planning Module**
     1. Using Artificial Potential Field.
     2. Using Gravitational Search Algorithm.
     3. Deviational Transformationa and Shift of Frames.

  * **Navigation Module**
     1. Modelling of Chasis, Motor, Pole and Battery system.
     2. LQR Controller Design for Radial movement.
     3. Advance PID Controller for Angular movement.
     4. Feedback Balance Scheme for the Verticle Pole.

+* **Parameter Tuning**
+    1. Ricarti Solver Model was used for LQR's cost equation.
+    2. Bacteria Foraging and Genetic Algorithm were used to find Q and R matrix.
+    3. Ant Colony Optimization was utilized for tuning P,I and D parameters.

 **The Servo Problem is defined as the dynamic response when the controller changes its set-point and Regulatory Problem is defined when the Controller tries to Manipulate the system input to counteract the effects of disturbances.
 The figure below shows these responses for the developed LQR Controller**